 PYRAMID PROJECT - Mentors learn a whole new approach to math and science focused on a holistic method.
 The study of the subject of truth; Its structure - Logic; Its method - Habits of a Scientist; and its language - Math.
 Learn how to use Logic, Science and Math in order to get to the truth.
 2nd semester continues building on the first semester while adding Philosophy and expressing opinions in the form of simple essays.

 QUEST 3 (Pre-requisites - Quest 1&2) - A continuation of Quest, but intensified and more advanced.
-Students really dig in and learn how to read better, write better, understand documents in depth and public speaking.
+Students really dig in and learn how to read better, write better, understand documents in depth and publicly speak.
 Each scholar will receive individual coaching with a writing mentor and the opportunity to develop good self-management skills.

 FAMILY FOUNDATIONS - Enrichment and inspiration for your family's leaders.
 This class is meant to strengthen family's foundations by offering suggestions of time-tested patterns, routines, and practices.